cuetian-coders/community/README.md

 #### Discord features
 - **Category:** Category helps to organize channels
 - **Channel:** Channel is used for discussion/conversation.
 There're 2 types of channel:
-  - text channel
+  - text channel: used for text messages
-  - voice channel
+  - voice channel: used for audio/video chat
 - **Thread:** From a conversation inside a `text channel`, we can create thread.
 Two types of thread:
   - active: it helps maintain active conversations
   - archived: it helps maintain inactive conversations